About This Program

 Program Highlights

-- Study political, social, and environmental issues within the context of international and intranational diversity, framed within the department's overall unifying socially-relevant themes of inequality, identify, power, social change and development, and global multiculturalism
+- Study political, social, and environmental issues within the context of international and intranational diversity, framed within the department's overall unifying socially-relevant themes of inequality, identify, power, social change and development, and global multiculturalism.

 Research & Experiential Learning